 Treatment Effectiveness.
 What Can Be Expected As the Treatment Result?

-All patients with rectovaginal fistula treated with the SVF showed complete recovery and, as a result, experienced a significant improvement in their quality of life.
-An important advantage of this approach is the absence of side effects and relapses.
+All the patients with rectovaginal fistulas, ulcers in the lining of the rectum and anal fissures treated with the SVF showed complete recovery and, as a result, experienced a significant improvement in their quality of life.
+An important advantage of this approach is the absence of side effects and lower incidence of relapse.

 The results of the ongoing study were presented during the scientific and practical conference “Modern Treatment of Rectovaginal Fistula”.
 Complete healing of post-radiation rectovaginal fistula has been noted in all patients (a total of 34) that had participated in the study and had been treated with SVF.
 No relapses were observed and all patients no longer need a colostomy.